mdp/gibberish-aes/README.markdown

 - Chris Veness - [http://www.movable-type.co.uk/scripts/aes.html](http://www.movable-type.co.uk/scripts/aes.html)
 - Michel I. Gallant - [http://www.jensign.com/](http://www.jensign.com/)
 - Kristof Neirynck - [http://github.com/Crydust](http://github.com/Crydust) Fixes for IE7, YUI compression, JSLINT errors

+### Also see:

+Gibberish is meant to be compatible for OpenSSL AES on the command line.
+There are other Javascript crypto libraries out there that may be better suite for your needs.
+One of the most popular and actively maintained libraries is
+[Stanford's Javascript Crypto Library](https://github.com/bitwiseshiftleft/sjcl).
+It supports more cipher block modes, along with authentication.

 ### Usage